Skip to main content

 Abbotsford: cash, cheque, debit, and credit cards accepted

-Chilliwack (CEP): cash or cheque only.
-Exact change is required.
+Chilliwack (CEP): debit or credit only.

 If you are not responsible to cover invigilation fees, Assessment Services can invoice your institution.
 Contact your institution to find out if you are responsible for covering invigilation fees.